 After a brief dip between 2008 and 2015, mortgage debt is again on the rise.
-As of January 2019, American households owed a total of $9.12 trillion in mortgage debt.
+As of January 2021, American households owed an all-time high total of $10.04 trillion in mortgage debt.
 If you include mortgage debt from all sources, including for-profit businesses and financial institutions the total mortgage debt is $15.12 trillion.

 Top mortgage lenders by volume